raindogdance/FAQ/whirlpool.md

 To spend from post-mix whirlpool go to Samourai Wallet, go to the ☰ icon at the top right -> "spend from post-mix Whirlpool".
 You can then press ☰ again and click "Show unspent outputs" (once inside the "Spend from post-mix whirlpool" menu) to see all your UTXOs.

+### Sending to another Samourai Wallet user

+Sending to another Samourai Wallet user is the same as sending to any bitcoin address and the same privacy rules apply.
+However, some additional Post Mix spending tools are available only between Samourai Wallet users.
+An example of this is Stowaway, which is a CoinJoin with a trusted friend that doesn't look like a CoinJoin and masks the true amount spent on the blockchain.

 ### Where does the change go?

 UI on mobile has not been fully implemented.
 The change outputs went back to the post-mix account.
 If you load up your Whirlpool Desktop GUI you will see them in the post-mix tab, they will be greyed out.
 It is still "mixed", spending doesn't unmix it, especially if spent via STONEWALL at least.